Milton Friedman: Post-retirement

 In 1977, at the age of 65, Friedman retired from the University of Chicago after teaching there for 30 years.
 He and his wife moved to San Francisco, where he became a visiting scholar at the Federal Reserve Bank of San Francisco.
 From 1977 on, he was affiliated with the Hoover Institution at Stanford University.

 During 1977, Friedman was approached by Bob Chitester and the Free to Choose Network.
 They asked him to create a television program presenting his economic and social philosophy.

 Friedman and his wife Rose worked on this project for the next three years, and during 1980, the ten-part series, titled Free to Choose, was broadcast by the Public Broadcasting Service (PBS).
 The companion book to the series (co-authored by Milton and his wife, Rose Friedman), also titled Free To Choose, was the bestselling nonfiction book of 1980.

 Friedman served as an unofficial adviser to Ronald Reagan during his 1980 presidential campaign, and then served on the President's Economic Policy Advisory Board for the rest of the Reagan Administration.
 Ebenstein says Friedman was "the 'guru' of the Reagan administration".
-In 1988 he received the National Medal of Science and Reagan honored him with the Presidential Medal of Freedom.
+In 1988, he received the National Medal of Science and Reagan honored him with the Presidential Medal of Freedom.

 Friedman is known now as one of the most influential economists of the 20th century.
 Throughout the 1980s and 1990s, Friedman continued to write editorials and appear on television.
 He made several visits to Eastern Europe and to China, where he also advised governments.
 He was also for many years a Trustee of the Philadelphia Society.

 Personal life

 Friedman had two children, David and Jan.
-He first met his wife, Rose Friedman (née Director), at the University of Chicago in 1932, and wed six years later, in 1938.
+He met his wife, Rose Friedman (née Director), at the University of Chicago in 1932, and wed six years later, in 1938.

 Friedman was noticeably shorter than some of his colleagues; he measured 1.52 meters, and has been described as an "Elfin Libertarian" by Binyamin Appelbaum.

 Rose Friedman, when asked about Friedman's successes, said that "I have never had the desire to compete with Milton professionally (perhaps because I was smart enough to recognize I couldn't).
 On the other hand, he has always made me feel that his achievement is my achievement."

-During the 1960s, Friedman built, and subsequently maintained a cottage in Fairlee, Vermont.
+During the 1960s, Friedman built (and subsequently maintained) a cottage in Fairlee, Vermont.
 Friedman also had an apartment in Russian Hill, San Francisco, where he lived from 1977 until his death.